EV Chargers

 The Ohme charger takes a different approach.
 Rather than diverting solar surplus, it integrates directly with your electricity tariff and automatically schedules charging during the cheapest periods.
 It connects to Octopus Energy, OVO, British Gas, and others, receiving real-time pricing data and adjusting the charge rate automatically.

 On Octopus Intelligent Go, the Ohme can charge at rates as low as 7p/kWh during 6-hour overnight windows, compared to standard peak rates of 24p/kWh.
-Over 10,000 miles per year in a typical 4 miles per kWh EV, that difference saves approximately £425 annually compared to day-rate charging.
+Over 10,000 miles per year in a typical 4 miles per kWh EV, that difference delivers a substantial annual saving compared to day-rate charging.
 The Ohme is the best option if smart tariff optimisation is your priority over solar diversion.

 Tesla Wall Connector: Best for Tesla Owners